mrrusof/mrrusof.github.io/_posts/2016-04-24-arbitrage.markdown

 <img src="/assets/2016-04-24.approach-example.png" alt="" style="width: 300px; display: block; margin-left: auto; margin-right: auto;" />

 The candidates of length 2 are the cycles of length 2.
-Thus, we consider the cycles of length 2 from each one of the vertices.
+Thus, we consider the cycles of length 2 from each one of the vertices as illustrated in the following diagram.
 These are all the cycles of length 2 because we consider all paths that start and end in each given vertex.

 <img src="/assets/2016-04-24.approach-example-cycles-len-2.png" alt="" style="width: 600px; display: block; margin-left: auto; margin-right: auto;" />